 Product Information Handouts

-The salesperson was quick to pass out product information handouts that explained how the product works.
+The salesperson quickly passed out product information handouts that explained how the product works.

 Sense of Urgency (Special pricing and limited availability)

-The salesperson did a good job of pointing out that the product was discounted by $25 for that weekend only and that there were only 17 units left.
+The salesperson did an excellent job of pointing out that the product was discounted by $25 for that weekend only and that there were only 17 units left.

 What is Missing in this Sales Presentation Example